ossdhaval/mysite/source/while-coding/LXC-LXD-linux-containers-notes.md

     - from local machine run `sudo lxc config device add my-ubuntu-container shared_dir disk path=/var/www/localhost/htdocs source="/home/nevyan/web_dev"`
     - above command will map content of local directory `/home/nevyan/web_dev` to `/var/www/localhost/htdocs` directory within the container

+11) you can delete this container
+    `lxc delete my-ubuntu-container`

 Note:

     1) in my case IP address when run `lxc ls` from local machine and address from running `ip a` from within container are same